developwithpassion/arrays_js/docs.md

 ## each_in_reverse

-This function is used to iterate over every element in an array in reverse
+This function is used to iterate and perform an action over every element in an array in reverse

 ### Parameters